-- Vent-Free - Vent-free log sets excel as supplemental room heaters.
+Vent-free gas log sets excel as supplemental room heaters.
 All the heat generated by these models stays in the room, thanks to the ability to close the chimney damper.
 There are drawbacks, however.
 Unlike vented gas log sets, vent-free models are limited to a maximum of 40,000 BTUs per hour.
-This limitation means that the set will have a lower flame and will look less realistic, especially for larger sets that spread the fire out over a wide area.
+This limitation means that the log set will have a lower flame and will look less realistic, especially for larger fire log sets that spread the fire out over a wide area.

-Vent-free systems feature similar system components to vented models, with some differences:
+Vent-free systems feature similar system components as vented models, with some differences:

-- Log grate - Tube burner systems will usually feature either an integral "mini" grate or some sort of faux grate.
+Log Grate — Tube burner systems will usually feature either an integral "mini" grate or some sort of faux grate.
 Manufacturers cannot take the chance of the grate being arranged improperly over the logs, so the grate will either be part of the burner or will be able to attach in only one way.
-Some pan burner systems use no grate as all, using the height of the burner pan and a decorative front to mimic the look of a traditional grate.
+Some pan burner systems use no grate at all, using the height of the burner pan and a decorative front to mimic the look of a traditional grate.

 Pilot and Valve Types

-- Usually has a push button ignitor for the pilot.
-Unlike almost all safety pilot valves that rely on a match or lighter to ignite the pilot flame, on/off millivolt valves usually have a piezo ignitor to light the pilot.
+It usually has a push-button ignitor for the pilot.
+Unlike almost all safety pilot valves that rely on a match or lighter to ignite the pilot flame, on/off millivolt valves usually have a piezo igniter to light the pilot.

-- Hi/Low Millivolt Valve — This system can be found for almost all vented and vent-free systems in both LPG and NG configurations.
+Hi/Low Millivolt Valve — This system can be found for almost all vented and vent-free systems in both LPG and NG configurations.
 This system builds still further on the on/off millivolt system by adding automatic high/low flame adjustment.
-Almost all valves that have this type of system require that the high/low flame control be done via a special remote control or wall switch.
-The system will usually not allow manual adjustment and damage to the valve can result if it is attempted.
+Almost all valves that have this type of system requires the high/low flame control to be done via a special remote control or wall switch.
+The system will usually not allow manual adjustment, as damage to the valve can result if it is attempted.